You should always be prepared for any level of demand, says Kate Craig-Wood, MD of Memset.

-As a UK provider of web hosting services I find this incredibly frustrating to hear.
-There’s no excuse for websites being unable to handle traffic, this is after all what cloud computing is all about, the ability to scale resources up and down based on demand.
+As a UK provider of web hosting services, I find this incredibly frustrating to hear.
+There’s no excuse for websites being unable to handle traffic, this is after all that cloud computing is all about, the ability to scale resources up and down based on demand.

 Whilst Madderson couldn’t have predicted when the Duchess of Cambridge was going to wear their ‘Naomi’ dress and have the right stock levels in place to meet the demand, they could have had their website ‘live’ to sell out their maternity range capitalising on this unprecedented interest in their products.

 So what should they have done to ensure their site could handle the traffic?